praxant-github/prashant-portfolio/README.md

 # 👋 Hi there, I'm Prashant Tiwari

-🎓 **Business Analytics Undergraduate**
+🎓 ** Data Science Undergraduate**
-📍 First-year student at MIT Sydney, Australia
+📍 First-year student at Kathmandu University.
 🌐 [www.prashanttiwari.com.np](http://www.prashanttiwari.com.np)

 ---

 ## 🚀 About Me

-I'm a self-motivated and enthusiastic learner with a deep passion for **Business and Technology**.
-As a Business Analytics student, I thrive in challenging and dynamic environments, always seeking opportunities to learn and grow.
+I'm a self-motivated and enthusiastic learner with a deep passion for **Data and Technology**.
+As a Data Science student, I thrive in challenging and dynamic environments, always seeking opportunities to learn and grow.

 I'm passionate about exploring the intersection of data, strategy, and technology — and how they can drive impactful business decisions.
 I love building projects that not only solve problems but also enhance my skills and understanding.